 Diagnose car problems without going to a mechanic with an auto code reader.
 Simply plug it into the car’s computer system, then interpret the trouble code readout.

-Check out more essential tools every car owner should have.
+Next, find out the 20 essential tools every car owner should have.